-Rationale Research demonstrates the importance of early childhood experiences on cognitive, social, emotional, and physical development and on outcomes for children, families and the community.
+Rationale We believe that every child deserves a good early start to their life.
+Research demonstrates the importance of early childhood experiences on cognitive, social, emotional, and physical development and on outcomes for children, families and the community.

-Priority will be given to proposals which have all or most of the following characteristics:
+Preference will be given to proposals that are one or more of the following:

-Grants will be made at least annually.
+Review the general grant policies of the Community Foundation.
+Grant requests are accepted year-round, and a formal application is not required.
 In general, grants will be for single year.
 Applications begin with a conversation.
-After reviewing the Community Foundation’s general grant policies, if you have a potential idea or project fitting the guidelines, call the staff representative, Carissa Kranz.
+If you have a potential idea or project fitting the guidelines, call, email, or set up a virtual appointment with the staff representative, Carolyn Desrosiers:

 Community Engagement Manager